-According to Cal Fire, by the end of spring in 2016, there were 66 million dead trees in California, due to drought and bark beetles.
-In 2014, that number was closer to 3 million.
+By the end of spring in 2016, there were 66 million dead trees in California, due to drought and bark beetles.
+In 2014, that number was only 3 million.
+By 2017, that number had reached 107 million trees.
 Bark beetles are a normal part of forest and tree life.
 Healthy trees generally protect themselves from bark beetles by producing sap that pushes the beetles out.
 However, when trees become water stressed due to years of drought, they are weakened and unable to fight back.
 Many residential trees are facing the same water stress due to reduced irrigation, making them susceptible to attack by bark beetles.
 According to the USDA, bark beetles kill more trees than wildfire in most years.
 Trees are a big investment and weakened trees can destroy homes and threaten the safety of your family.
 Find out how to prevent bark beetle infestations to protect your trees.

 All